Best Cable Machines for Home Gyms in 2026

 We tested wall-mounted pulleys, functional trainers, and cable crossovers for home gyms.
 Here are the 5 best cable machines ranked by value, space efficiency, and build quality.

-Valor Fitness BD-62 Wall Mount Cable Station
+1. Best Wall-Mount: Valor Fitness Wall Mount Cable Machine (Editor's Pick)

 Capacity